Kriya Yoga is a meditation technique that quickly accelerates one’s spiritual growth.

 - Energy and Magnetism

-This will be a eight part class series.
+This is a 11-part class series.
 The classes will be conducted on a Sunday from 2 pm – 5 pm

 Eligibility: Completion of Level 1